 Visual field loss may be a symptom of glaucoma, tears in the retina, artery and vein occlusions and optic nerve tumors.
 A visual field tester is used by an optician to test a patient's visual field for signs of loss.
 The visual field tester shows the patient an oscillating bar pattern or point of light in different locations on a screen.
 The patient then indicates that he can see the pattern by clicking a mouse button.

 Tonometers are used by the opticians to measure pressure in the eye.
 Some tonometers require the use of dye and anesthetic.
 Eye pressure measurements are used to help the opticians diagnose glaucoma, although eye pressure measurements alone are not enough to diagnose glaucoma.

-The retinascope works by shooting light to the back of the eye as the doctor "dials in the lens power required to focus that light source correctly on the retina," according to Bickford.
-This helps the doctor to determine the proper lens prescription for patients.
+The retinoscope works by shooting light to the back of the eye as the optician "dials in the lens power required to focus that light source correctly on the retina," according to Bickford.
+This helps the optician to determine the proper lens prescription for patients.

 Lenses and prisms are used in different combinations on a refractor to create almost all possible optical corrections.
-The doctor starts with the information from the retina scope and then uses the refractor to fine tune a patient's lens prescription.
-As the lenses are changed, the doctor will ask the patient to tell her what combination she is able to see with.
-This tool can also be used to help the doctor examine differences between the patient's eyes.
+The optician starts with the information from the retinoscope and then uses the refractor to fine tune a patient's lens prescription.
+As the lenses are changed, the optician will ask the patient to tell her what combination she is able to see with.
+This tool can also be used to help the optician examine differences between the patient's eyes.